How to check your global IP address using commands (curl/dig, etc.)

 There is no noticeable difference, but dig and nslookup are faster in terms of "internal" execution speed

-dig and nslookup use UDP, which sends unilaterally, so there is a difference in speed.
+dig and nslookup use UDP, which sends data unilaterally, resulting in a speed difference.

 Conclusion